What is Hand Hygiene?

 Proper and washing is one of the most important actions we can take in preventing the spread of bacteria.
 The government in Canada express how important washing your hands frequently is in order to prevent illness.
 It may sound simple but not nearly as many people as you think do it effectively, or at all!

 In the above video, Dr. Gerba talks about the impact of soap dispensers on infection transmission.
 He says that you are more likely to come into contact with more germs on a refillable soap dispenser than anywhere else in a restroom because you can’t tell contamination is occurring and can’t see bacteria growing.
 The answer: proper hand hygiene.
-Not all bacteria can be removed in daily cleaning so hand hygiene is the first line of defence in infection control.
+Not all bacteria can be removed in daily cleaning so hand hygiene is the first line of defense in infection control.
 He says facility managers have a responsibility to ensure effective, proper soap is provided so users can wash their hands properly.

 Moe guidance on the importance of hand hygiene can be found on the Canadian Government’s website and The Public Health Agency of Canada (PHAC) publishes up to date information on infection control that can be accessed by provinces, territories and healthcare organizations.